 Why putting humans front and center in digital transformation is an essential component to success.

-● Organizational transformations are vital, yet they often tend to fail because they approach transformation as a rational business journey and not as an emotional journey undertaken by employees.
+● Organizational transformations are vital, yet they often fail because they are approached as a rational business journey and not as an emotional journey undertaken by employees.

-● There now is a framework of seven key interconnected and mutually reinforcing elements manufacturers can use to achieve and sustain a success transformation journey.
+● There now is a framework of seven key interconnected and mutually reinforcing elements manufacturers can use to achieve and sustain a succesful transformation journey.

 Manufacturers today face many challenges, from changing customer demands to rapidly evolving technology to persistent internal and external competitive disruptions.
 These are compounded by the exogenous risks of climate change, global health crises, geopolitical tensions, and political market interference.